If your business produces waste water that you wish to dispose of to the sewer, you may need to apply for a discharge consent to do so.

-Please ask us how long it's likely to take to process your application, as this can vary depending upon your situation and requirements.
+Ask us how long it's likely to take to process your application, as it can vary depending on your situation and requirements.
 We generally process applications within a week, and most consents are issued within a week of payment.

 Applications that involve building work won't be processed until after the works are complete and we have inspected the finished premises.
 We prefer to inspect new premises when we can meet the actual operators.

 Consent costs will vary between different categories.
 We sometimes charge an extra an application fee for complex new premises, reflecting the extra inspections we need to undertake.